 If you opt to pay the total amount due on your card, you don't need to pay any extra amount.
 On the other hand, paying the minimum amount due or any amount more than the minimum amount due but less than the total amount due would imply that you would be charged an interest on the balance amount.

 The minimum amount due on your HDFC credit card is 5% of the total outstanding amount on the card or Rs.200, whichever is higher.
 Also, if there are any EMIs or unpaid dues from the previous statements, those will be added to your current outstanding and hence your minimum amount due also increases.
-You would be able to see it on your monthly credit card statement.
+You will be able to see it on your monthly credit card statement.

-As already explained, paying the minimum amount due is just ensuring that you don’t need to pay any late payment charges.
+As already explained, paying the minimum amount due is just ensuring that you don't need to pay any late payment charges.
 However, you would still have to pay interest on the balance amount.
-On paying the minimum amount due, the balance outstanding would be carried to your subsequent statements.
+On paying the minimum amount due, the balance outstanding will be carried to your subsequent statements.
 Do bear in mind that the minimum amount due or any payment higher than that should be made on or before the payment due date which is also mentioned on your credit card statement.

 Any payment that you make towards your credit card account would be first considered as a payment towards the minimum amount due.
 Once the minimum amount is paid, only then any further payment would be adjusted against other charges.